Cutting Feedback in Misspecified Copula Models: Cutting Feedback for Misspecified Copulas

 where $\widehat{\thetavec}_j$ is a point estimate of $\thetavec_j$, and $f_j^\star$ is the true marginal density of the DGP.
 The predictive KL divergence for the copula is defined as

 where $\widehat{\tau}$ is a point estimate of $\tau$, and $c^\star$ is the true copula density for the DGP.
 The integrals above are computed numerically.

 Table~\ref{tab:sim1covkl} reports the coverage probability of the credible intervals, along with the mean of the KL divergence metrics over the $S$ replicates.
-The results further confirm that the cut posterior is substantially more accurate than the conventional (uncut) posterior, and that the variational and exact posteriors are very similar.
-Despite IFM estimating $\sigma^2$ slightly more accurately than the cut posterior, the cut posterior either equals or out-performs estimation accuracy of all model components as measured by the mean predictive KL divergences.
+The results further confirm that under misspecification of the copula function (left-hand side of the table), the cut posterior is substantially more accurate than the conventional (uncut) posterior, and that the variational and exact posteriors are very similar.
+Despite IFM estimating $\sigma^2$ slightly more accurately than the cut posterior, the cut posterior either equals or out-performs estimation accuracy of all model components as measured by the KL divergences.
+Again, we see that when the correct model is fit (right-hand side of the table), the cut posterior is only slightly less accurate than the conventional posterior.

-Results for the cases where $n = 100$ and $n = 500$ are similar to those for $n=1000$, and are given in Part~A4 of the Web Appendix.
+Results for the cases where $n = 100$ and $n=500$ are reported in Part~A4 of the Web Appendix, and are very similar to those for $n=1000$.